ghostdogpr/caliban/vuepress/docs/docs/README.md

 val api = graphQL(RootResolver(queries, mutations, subscriptions))
 ```

 All the fields of the subscription root case class MUST return `ZStream` or `? => ZStream` objects.
-When a subscription request is received, an output stream of `ResponseValue` will be returned wrapped in an `ObjectValue`.
+When a subscription request is received, an output stream of `ResponseValue` (a `StreamValue`) will be returned wrapped inside an `ObjectValue`.